 Visit kidney.org/advocacy/resources for fact sheets on legislative and policy priorities and the impact of kidney disease in your state to bring to your meeting.
 Then email nkfadvocacy@kidney.org to let NKF know about your visit.
-They can help you prepare for the meeting and provide resources.
+We can help you prepare for the meeting and provide you with useful resources.